 Hopefully, you can say you are proud to work where you do.

-Often you can put people together that have very little in common in their personal lives but they will connect over belonging to an organization, team or workgroup.
+Often you can put people together who have very little in common in their personal lives but they will connect over belonging to an organization, team, or workgroup.

 A sense of contribution

 I think one of the things people struggle with when they retire is that they feel they are no longer contributing and participating in society as much as they were when they were working.

 Work gives you a sense of contribution.

 Our ability to add value and make a difference should never be underestimated.